Best Trekking Places in Goa 2026 | Before Monsoon Trails Guide

 9. Nivati Beach Trek (South Goa)

-The Nivati Beach Trek is a coastal trekking route combining seaside cliffs, fishing villages and panoramic Arabian Sea views.
-This Goa trek is relatively easy and perfect for sunset walks.
+The Nivati Beach Trek is a coastal trekking route combining seaside cliffs, fishing villages, and panoramic Arabian Sea views.
+This Goa trek is relatively easy and perfect for sunrise walks.
 The trek connects Cola Beach to Agonda via the quieter Nivati area, showcasing South Goa’s less-developed coastline.

 Difficulty Level: Easy to Moderate